12 Advanced Prompt Engineering Techniques That Actually Work

 The Context Engineering Evolution

-The industry is shifting from "prompt engineering" to "context engineering."
+The industry is shifting from "prompt engineering" to "context engineering," as discussed in Anthropic's research on prompt design.
 This means moving beyond crafting perfect prompts to architecting complete information landscapes: structuring data, workflows, and environments that inform how models understand your needs.
 RAG (Retrieval-Augmented Generation) systems, dynamic context management, and agentic workflows are becoming foundational rather than experimental.

 Programmatic Prompting